peteroupc/CBOR/docs/PeterO.Cbor.CBORNumber.md

     public long ToInt64Checked();

-Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer after truncating to an integer.
+Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer after converting it to an integer by discarding its fractional part.

 <b>Return Value:</b>